 The test weight conversion chart for canola is made available for the purposes of bushel weight determinations only.
 Test weight is not a grade determining factor for canola.

 Background information on the derivation of the test weight conversion chart

 Determined using the operational Test Weight methodology outlined in the Canadian Grain Commission Official Grain Grading Guide.
-The method incorporates a Cox Funnel, 0.5 L container, hardwood striker and digital electronic scale.
+The method incorporates a Cox funnel, 0.5-litre cylindrical shaped cup (also referred to as a measure), hardwood striker and digital electronic scale.

-Derived from g/0.5 L incorporating Canadian Grain Commission developed regression equations to predict the approximate kg/hL as would have been determined by standard Schopper Chondrometer methodology.
+Derived from g/0.5 L, using Canadian Grain Commission developed regression equations to predict the approximate kg/hL as would have been determined by standard Schopper Chondrometer methodology.

 lb/Avery bu (lb/A bu)

-Derived by dividing the determined approximate kg/hL by 1.247.
+Derived by dividing the predicted approximate kg/hL by 1.247.
 The value 1.247 represents the arithmetic relationship between the lb/British Dry Bushel and kg/hL: